Luxury B&Bs and hotels in Languedoc |

 Great places to lay your head in Languedoc

-Looking for a luxury B&B or hotel in Languedoc?
-The Languedoc-Roussillon region has plenty of options - hotels, self-catering gîtes, bed and breakfast (known here as chambres d’hôtes) - but how do you sort the great from the grotty, and find the place that best suits your particular needs?
+Looking for a luxury B&B or hotel in Languedoc region of the south of France?
+This region has plenty of options - hotels, self-catering gîtes, bed and breakfast (known here as chambres d’hôtes) - but how do you sort the great from the grotty, and find the place that best suits your particular needs?

 No problem.
 We’ve done the cherry-picking for you.
 Smart designer décor or shabby chic?
 City-centre apartment or funky floating barge?
 Farmhouse surrounded by vines or down town pied-a-terre with bars and boutiques all around?
 Gay-friendly, child-friendly, pet-friendly, or just plain friendly?
-We’ve got all the options covered.
+We’ve got all the options covered for this part of the south of France.

 42 Rue Victor Hugo